Groupoid Semidirect Product Fell Bundles I- Actions by Isomorphisms

 Groupoid \cs-algebras are a natural generalization of transformation group \cs-algebras first studied by Effros and Hahn back in the 1960s \cite{effhah:mams67}.
 Since then the construction of \cs-algebras from groupoids has gone through myriad generalizations including groupoid crossed products modeled on crossed-product \cs-algebras and many others that are all subsumed by Fell-bundle \cs-algebras.
 In \cite{kmqw1, kmqw2}, Muhly and the last three named authors consider actions of a group $G$ on a Fell bundle $p:\AA\to H$ by automorphisms and analyze the consequences for the group semidirect-product $\AA\rtimes G\to H\rtimes G$.
 When the group action is specialized, the authors deduce an equivalence theorem \cite{kmqw1}*{Theorem 3.1} which unifies many imprimitivity theorems under the context of Fell bundles and their semidirect products.

 As suggested in \cite{kmqw1}, we want to extend some of the results there to actions by groupoids.
 In this note, we take up this task.
 We let a groupoid $G$ act on another groupoid $H$ by groupoid isomorphisms.
 Then we can build a semidirect-product groupoid $\sd HG$.
+(We have purposely avoided the usual group notation for semidirect products, $H\rtimes G$, as this coincides with the usual notation for a transformation groupoid.)
 Given a Fell bundle $p:\AA\to H$ and an action of $G$ on $\AA$ by isomorphisms covering the given action on $H$, we can form a Fell bundle $q:\sd {\AA}G\to\sd HG$.
 Our main result is that the corresponding Fell-bundle \cs-algebra $\cs(\sd HG,\sd {\AA}G)$ is isomorphic to a groupoid crossed product $\cs(H,\AA)\rtimes_{\alpha}G$ for an action $\alpha$.
 This leaves off the task of extending the equivalence theorem of \cite{kmqw1} from group to groupoid actions, which we accomplish in the forthcoming article \cite{hkqwstab}.

 We begin in \secref{sec:prelim} by recording our conventions for locally compact groupoids, groupoid actions on spaces, action groupoids, upper-semicontinuous Banach bundles, Fell bundles $p:\AA\to G$ over a groupoid $G$, and pull-back Fell bundles.